 We've written a blog post to help you when dealing with a claim.

 The likelihood you're contacting your insurer because something has gone wrong is high.
 Insurers understand this and know you'll be feeling stressed.
-It's in their interest to act swiftly, and they'll support you along that journey.
+Whilst it does take time to look through all of the evidence and details you supply and figure out the best course of action, they'll do their best to support you along that journey.

 Anything else I should know?

 The freelancers we've helped never expected to use their insurance.
 They're diligent freelancers, great at their profession and do good work.
-Insurance was there as a back-up.
+Insurance was ticking along in the background as a back-up.
 Just in case.

-Unfortunately, there are many variables that can go wrong when running a business and they're not always in your control.
-Insurance acts as a safety net.
-A buffer.
+Unfortunately there are many variables that can go wrong when running a business and they're not always in your control.
+Projects can be delivered late, client expectations might not be met… insurance acts as a safety net in these events.

-For < £20 per month, professional indemnity insurance should be an integral part of a freelancer's arsenal.
-It's equally as important as doing your accounts and working with a contract.
+Professional indemnity insurance should be an integral part of a freelancer's workflow alongside working with a contract or doing your accounts.
 Get insured today.